 Ingredients and Substitutions

-- Spaghetti Squash – This replaces noodles and is a great low carb, low calorie substitute for noodles.
-You can sub regular chow mein noodles, pasta or zucchini noodles if desired.
+- Spaghetti Squash replaces noodles and is a great low-carb, low-calorie substitute for noodles.
+If desired, you can substitute regular chow mein noodles, pasta, or zucchini noodles.

-- Tamari – This is a gluten free soy sauce and can be substituted with coconut aminos for a soy free chow mein.
+- Tamari is a gluten-free soy sauce and can be substituted with coconut aminos for a soy-free chow mein.

-- Coleslaw mix – I use coleslaw mix here for ease, but you can also use thinly sliced green or purple cabbage.
+- Coleslaw mix allows for quick preparation, but you can also use thinly sliced green or purple cabbage.

 How to Make Vegan Tofu Chow Mein

 This quick gluten-free, vegan tofu chow mein recipe is mostly hands-off, with the main time spent roasting the squash.

 Start by marinating the tofu in the tamari-vinegar sauce for at least 10 minutes.

 Next, slice the spaghetti squash in half.
 Place cut-side down on one half of the sheet pan and bake in the oven for 10 minutes.